angus-mackenzie/ASD-Notes/ASD07.md

 * Well-engineered software
     * Good software architecture
     * Good set of design decisions
-* NB - This is very different from the other meaning of architecture in CS - hardware and associated abstractions
+* NB - This is very different from the other meaning of architecture in CS (which is reference to hardware and associated abstractions)
 ## Definition
 * Basic idea: it is about the **big** picture; the large scale
     * Motivations